seungwoochoe/dictionanki/README.md

 # Dictionanki

-⚡️ Create your English Anki flashcards from macOS system Oxford Dictionary<br>
+Create your English Anki flashcards from macOS system Oxford Dictionary

 ## Features

-- Works without internet connection.
+- Does not require internet connection.
 - Can hide words from example sentences.
 Useful when you want to guess words from their definitions.
-- Can italicize and dim example sentences and labels (*[with object], archaic, mainly British, North American, Biology*, ...).
+- Can italicize and dim example sentences and labels (e.g. *[with object], archaic, mainly British, North American, Biology*, ...).
 - Can prune extra information like comparative and superlative form information, plural form information, regular verb conjugation forms information, *ORIGIN* part, and more specific definitions that are starting with "•".
-- Configure as you'd like to.
+- Can be configured as you'd like to.
 Check out the options in the first few lines of [main.js](https://github.com/seungwoochoe/dictionanki/blob/main/main.js).

 ## How to use

 <img src="https://github.com/seungwoochoe/dictionanki/blob/main/images/1.jpg" width="350">

-After the [setup](https://github.com/seungwoochoe/dictionanki#Setup), right click on a word that you want to put into Anki and then select Dictionanki.
+After the [setup](https://github.com/seungwoochoe/dictionanki#Setup), right click on a word that you want to put into Anki and then click Dictionanki.
 (You can also assign a shortcut for Dictionanki in macOS System Settings.)

 <img src="https://github.com/seungwoochoe/dictionanki/blob/main/images/2.png" width="550">